-CZ Czech Republic
+Czech Republic CZ

 Tertiary education.
-In the data set for the Czech Republic tertiary education is defined by four categories: "Higher", "Tertiary, Bc.", "Tertiary, M. A." and "Post-graduate", both in the ESS-1 and ESS-2 data.
-The same categories were also used in a special national survey carried out at the turn of 2007-2008 that replaced ESS-3 for the needs of the third stage analysis.
+In the data set for the Czech Republic tertiary education is defined by four categories-Higher, Tertiary Bc., Tertiary M.A. and Post-graduate, in all the three ESS-1, ESS-2 and ESS-4 data.
+The same categories were also used in a special national survey carried out at the turn of 2007-2008 that has replaced ESS-3 for the needs of this analysis.